Licensing the Power BI service for users in your organization

-Select Assign licenses and assign the licenses to your users.
+Select Assign licenses and assign the licenses to users.

-If you want to see which users in your organization might already have a license, see View and manage user licenses to learn how.
+To see which users in your organization already have a license, see View and manage user licenses.

 License types and capabilities

-There are three kinds of Power BI per-user licenses: Free, Pro, and Premium Per User.
-Which type of license a user needs is determined by where content is stored, how they'll interact with that content, and if that content uses Premium features.
-Where content can be stored is determined by your organization's subscription license type.
+There are three kinds of Power BI per-user licenses: free, Pro, and Premium Per User.
+The type of license a user needs is determined by where content is stored, how they'll interact with that content, and if that content uses Premium features.
+Where an organization stores content is determined by subscription license type.

 One type of organizational subscription, Power BI Premium, is a capacity-based license.
-Using Premium capacity allows Pro and PPU users to share content and collaborate with free users and PPU users.
+Premium capacity allows users with Pro and Premium Per User licenses to share content and collaborate with others who have free and Premium Per User licenses.

 For detailed information about licensing, see Licenses for the Power BI.